Sivarjuen/SelfDrivingCar/README.md

-# Phaser Vite Template
+# Phaser Vite TypeScript Template

 This is a Phaser 3 project template that uses Vite for bundling.
-It supports hot-reloading for quick development workflow and includes scripts to generate production-ready builds.
+It supports hot-reloading for quick development workflow, includes TypeScript support and scripts to generate production-ready builds.

 ### Versions